 While initial plans will focus on extraction, processing and packaging of medical marijuana, using the MJ Freeway advice, investors are also looking into an eventual recreational cannabis market in the country, provided the government opts for fuller legalisation in the future, according to Blady.

-Alexis Tsipras’s left-wing Syriza government, an enthusiastic backer of projects like Veroia, is set to propose legislation to allow pot cultivation projects to go forward as soon as the end of this month.
+Alexis Tsipras’s left-wing Syriza government, an enthusiastic backer of projects like Veroia, is set to propose legislation to allow pot cultivation projects to go forward as soon as the end of this month so that people can start getting marijuana products from a Private Label CBD Oil Manufacturer.
 The bill will be posted on the government’s website to allow the public to weigh in on legalising cultivation and export of medical marijuana.